MA Media Producing Degree Progression

 Internships are an important part of a well-rounded education and can provide students with a perspective on what area of the entertainment industry they may pursue post-graduation.
 Internships can also provide students with vital professional experience and connections that they may draw upon throughout their career.
 Ideally, employers will also benefit from hiring interns who can bring a fresh perspective and talent to their organization.

-Students registered for this course are enrolled in a media internship for academic credit.
-In these professional internships, the student's employer or supervisor evaluates the work of the student, and this evaluation, along with assignment, will be considered by the instructor for the final grade.
+Students registered for this course are enrolled in an internship for academic credit.
+In these professional internships, the student's employer or supervisor evaluates the work of the student and this evaluation will be considered for the final grade, which is Pass/Fail.

 If you have questions about the MA Media Producing, please email tsp.ma.producing@nyu.edu.